amcintosh/PushOverflow/README.md

 ### Installation and Requirements

-PushOverflow has been written for Python (tested on Python3.2+ on Ubuntu).
+PushOverflow has been written for Python (tested with Travis CI on 2.* and 3.*, and I personally run it with Python3.2 on Ubuntu).

-Requires [Requests](http://docs.python-requests.org/en/latest/).
-Installation instructions are [here](http://docs.python-requests.org/en/latest/user/install.html#install), but in short:
+To install:
 ```
-$ pip install requests
+$ python setup.py install
 ```

 ### Setup

+- Copy and rename `pushoverflow.ini.sample` to `pushoverflow.ini`.
+By default PushOverflow will look for the file in the current directory (eg. `./pushoverflow.ini`) or you can specify the path at runtime (eg. `pushoverflow /path/to/pushoverflow.ini`).

-- Copy and rename `pushoverflow.ini.sample` to `pushoverflow.ini` and edit the configuration for the StackExchange sites you would like notifications. `tags` allows you to filter questions with one of those tags (comma separated tags treated as boolean OR). `exclude` will filter out questions with any oof those tags.
+- Edit the configuration for the StackExchange sites you would like notifications. `tags` allows you to filter questions with one of those tags (comma separated tags treated as boolean OR). `exclude` will filter out questions with any oof those tags.
 Both are optional.

   Each configuration section will check a specific StackExchange site.
 For instance `[scifi]` will check for new questions in http://scifi.stackexchange.com/ (Science Fiction & Fantasy).